SSdCode/SSdCode/README.md

 A hard working and energetic person who loves to code.

 #### 👯 Other interests
-My interests are in java, kotlin and flutter.
+I am interested in andorid app development using java, kotlin, xml and jetpack compose.

 #### 💬 Want to know more about me?
 You can find my work on my [Portfolio](https://ssdcode.github.io/My-Portfolio/).